francesco-innocenti/Neuro_AI_Papers/README.md

 basal, oblique and apical dendrites).
 Interestingly, the same model without NMDA synapses could be accurately reproduced by a much shallower fully connected network with one layer.
 Further analyses showed that dendritic branches acted as spatiotemporal pattern detectors.
-See this Quanta Magazine article [How Computationally Complex Is a Single Neuron?](https://www.quantamagazine.org/how-computationally-complex-is-a-single-neuron-20210902/) by Whitten (2021) for a non-technical overview of the paper.
+See this Quanta Magazine article [How Computationally Complex Is a Single Neuron?](https://www.quantamagazine.org/how-computationally-complex-is-a-single-neuron-20210902/) by Whitten (2021) for an overview of the paper.

 [Drawing inspiration from biological dendrites to empower artificial neural networks](https://www.sciencedirect.com/science/article/pii/S0959438821000544) by Chavlis & Poirazi (2021)